ChaosTheChaotic/Adiman/PLUGINS.md

 > [!CAUTION]
 > Adding plugins is unsafe in itself as you allow random people to run arbitrary code on your machine.
 > I have done my best to ensure a level of security with the safe and unsafe APIs.
-> By choosing to add to plugins you accept all risk that comes with it
+> By choosing to add to plugins you accept all risk that comes with it.
 > By enabling unsafe APIs (which let plugins to essentially anything on your machine), you also accept the greater risk that comes with it
 - In the app in settings, enable plugins and specify a plugin directory (or use the default one)
 - Create a folder inside the plugin directory (optional)